johncmerfeld/Riddler/DoodlePuzzle/README.md

 # DoodlePuzzle

+## Headline -- There are multiple solutions at every starting point!`

 ## [The challenge](https://fivethirtyeight.com/features/the-perfect-doodle-puzzle-to-keep-you-busy-during-boring-meetings/)
 From Renaud Dubedout, a puzzle perfect for doodling during a boring class or meeting, not that I would ever endorse that sort of thing: